Chucky (Child's Play): Universal theme park attractions

 Since 1992, Chucky has starred in his own shows at Universal's Halloween Horror Nights, entitled, Chucky's In-Your-Face Insults, Chucky's Insult Emporium, and Late Night with Chucky.
 In 2009, the climax of Child's Play 3 received its own maze, entitled Chucky's Fun House in which he appears.
-Curse of Chucky has also received its own Scarezone in the 2013 lineup where he also appears.
+Curse of Chucky has also received its own Scarezone in the 2013 lineup where he also appeared.
 In 2017, Chucky was the host of the Hollywood event's Terror Tram, joining Freddy Krueger, Jason Voorhees, and Leatherface in terrorizing guests as promotion for Cult of Chucky.
 The following year, he featured in his own Scarezone at the Orlando event.
 In 2023, Chucky received a Haunted House based on the television series.

 Backstory

 Events prior to Child's Play (1988)

 Brad Dourif as Charles Lee Ray, the Lakeshore Strangler, in Child's Play (1988).

 Charles Lee Ray was born on May 1, 1958, in Hackensack, New Jersey, to Peter and Elizabeth Ray.
 In contrast to his claims that killing had been in his family for "generations", Charles is shown to have had a loving family growing up.

 However, unknown to his parents, Charles suffered from sadistic and homicidal urges.
 When Charles returned home from trick-or-treating on Halloween in 1964, he noticed a razor blade stuck inside an apple.
-He bit into it regardless, allowing the razor to his mouth.
+He bit into it regardless, allowing the razor to cut his mouth.
 On his seventh birthday in 1965, Charles behaved aggressively, using a mallet to knock a piñata to the ground and violently smash it.

 Sometime later, a local serial killer known as "The Hackensack Slasher" broke into his home and killed his father.
 Entranced, Charles used a pocketknife to stab his mother to death, happily telling the Hackensack Slasher that he "helped."
-Impressed by the boy's actions, the Hackensack Slasher gave him advice on always covering his tracks, then wiped the blood off Charles's pocketknife before handing it back to him.
+Impressed by the boy's actions, the Hackensack Slasher gave him advice on always covering his tracks.
 Charles was placed in the Burlington County Home for Wayward Boys.
-He received therapy from a woman named Dr. Amanda Mixter, who referred to him as "Charlie."
+He received therapy from a woman named Dr. Amanda Mixter.
 Instead of helping young Charles, the psychotic Mixter encouraged him to embrace his homicidal tendencies.
-She also destroyed the remaining humanity Charles had left, claiming to have found that part of him "boring."

-Charles was known for playing with the smaller children and attempted to mold three boys into following his killer footsteps, teaching them swear words and reading them fairy tales twisted to revolve around murder.
-One day, he murdered a janitor that had earlier yelled at him.
-Charles presented his body to the children, horrifying all of them with the exception of a young boy named Eddie Caputo.
+Charles became known for playing with the smaller children at the home, and attempted to mold three boys into following his murderous footsteps, teaching them swear words and reading them fairy tales twisted to revolve around death.
+One day, he murdered a janitor and presented his body to the children, horrifying all of them with the exception of a young boy named Eddie Caputo.
 Charles later fled the home, leaving the janitor's severed hand behind as a gift for Eddie.